Particularly picky eater needs help eating fruits and veggies

 I want to be healthy.
 I don't wanna die when I'm 30 years old, but I just can't make myself eat fruits/vegetables.
 Is there ANYTHING that I can do??

-Eating from all of the major food groups, predominantly fruits, vegetables, and whole grains in particular, is important to maintaining a healthy body and mind.
+Eating from all of the major food groups, predominantly fruits, vegetables, and whole grains in particular, is essential to maintaining a healthy body and mind.

 Kudos to you for wanting to expand your eating patterns.
 When a negative experience or trauma in relation to food and/or eating is experienced at a young age, it is common to end up avoiding situations and/or foods that were associated with that event/person/food/time.
 With education, support, and time, you can learn to expand your options, enjoying additional foods.
 The way to do this is to incorporate new foods gradually, until you feel comfortable with the balance, variety, and moderation found in a healthy eating plan.